securefederatedai/openfl/docs/install.rst

 Install the Package
 *********************************

+Follow this procedure to prepare the environment and install the |productName| package.
 Perform this procedure on every node in the federation.

 1. Install a Python\* \  3.6 (or higher) virtual environment.